-To re-iterate, in not one single case can we state that a sample purchased in the market has passed the flammability test required by EN 14116.
+To re-iterate, in not one single case did a sample purchased in the market pass the flammability test required by EN 14116.
 However, this is not the full story.
-Not only did every sample fail to meet the basic FR requirements but most didn't even come close to passing, in some cases the test reports making supplementary comments on the magnitude of the failure
+Not only did every sample fail, but most didn't even come close to passing.
+In some cases the test reports included supplementary comments on the magnitude of the failure